 Tape has long been a traditional backup medium, but changing business needs are placing pressure on tape systems.
 Backup windows, recovery point objectives (RPO) and recovery time objectives (RTO) are all shrinking.
 Today's business can scarcely afford hours of disruptive backup time, nor the 12-24 hours (or longer) needed to restore from a disaster.
 Disk storage offers attractive cost and fast performance, so disk-based storage systems are increasingly being pressed into service for backup tasks.
+Network-attached storage (NAS) systems are particularly interesting as backup targets because of their "plug-and-play" simplicity.

 Although any NAS servers can be used for backups, there are several NAS appliances dedicated to backup tasks that you should consider when addressing customer storage networking needs.